priest-2105/priest-2105/README.md

 <h1 align="left">Hello there ✨✨ 👋 </h1>

-<p align="left">My name is Fawaz Bailey, and I'm a Frontend Web Developer from Nigeria.</p>
+<p align="left">My name is Fawaz Bailey, and I'm a Frontend Engineer from Nigeria.</p>

 <h2 align="left">About me</h2>